bsojapan/bsojapan.github.io/static/01_univers/startrek.md

 Betazoid Ruling Council (a matriarchal, hereditary aristocracy led by noble Houses).

-### ⚔️ Major Galactic PowersThese independent worlds serve as the capital seats of the galaxy's alpha quadrant empires.
+### ⚔️ Major Galactic Powers
+These independent worlds serve as the capital seats of the galaxy's alpha quadrant empires.

 #### Qo'noS (Kronos)Government: